MatthewProjects/MatthewProjects/README.md

 - 👋 Hi, I’m @MatthewProjects
 - 👀 I’m interested in learning more about Web Dev, web design, resposive web dev/design, QA, game design, game development, software engineering & Software Dev
-- 🌱 I’m currently learning HTML, CSS, a little bit of Javascript, & bits of python
+- 🌱 I’m currently learning HTML, CSS, a little bit of Javascript, & bits of python & swift for IOS programming as well
 - 💞️ I’m looking to collaborate on ...
 - 📫 I can be reached at mtrought@lesley.edu